 The move may be planned and relevant information shared in advance with the professionals and workers involved with the family and child/children.

 In some circumstances, however, the move may take place in haste and as an attempt to avoid the involvement of professionals and agencies.
 In such circumstances, the agencies involved must assess the impact of the change in circumstances on the child/children.

 Where children move to a new address - either within the same local authority area or to a new area - and there are concerns about the welfare of the children such that it is considered that a Section 47 Enquiry is required, the local authority for the last known address must make every effort to locate the children and complete the s 47 enquiry.

-Frequent movers can find it difficult to access the services they need.
-For those already socially excluded, moving frequently can worsen the effects of their exclusion.
 Professionals in all agencies should be alert to the possibility that a child or family who has moved may not be in receipt of universal services.
-Professionals should engage with the family in order to link them into local universal services, for example:
+Professionals should engage with the family in order to link them into local universal services, e.g:

 The child's move may be temporary or permanent.
 If the parent is not prepared to give information or take advice, the receiving authority should assume the move is permanent and act accordingly.

 Work with children and their families may be taking place in the context of a Section 47 Enquiry which may be in progress when the child/children and family moves to another local authority area.

 Each agency has internal procedures which set out how information about children and families is provided to another local authority/health trust/education service/police force area when such movements take place.